Ordina-JTech/Ordina-JTech.github.io/_posts/2018-06-20-migrate-from-java-6-to-java-8.md

 # Migration done now lets migrate

 Just because the base migration was successful does not mean that all the work is done.
-Not the real work begins.
+Now the real work begins.
 Writing to the new features of the language and migrating to the new features.
 Luckily it does not have to be done all at once.

-Every time a piece of code needs to change because of am rfc (request for change) you might want to use the boy-scout rule (leave the ground you play on cleaner than you found it).
+Every time a piece of code needs to change because of a request for change you might want to use the boy-scout rule (leave the ground you play on cleaner than you found it).
 Cleaning a small piece of code by introducing Java 8 features.

 ## Using Java 8 features